MetaCommunity/dobelle-app/README.md

         * Applicability: ????
             * In what instances may a program need to locate a thread by its "ID" ?
-            * Correspondingly, in what instances may a "Branch Id" be applied within a program, other than to produce a list of "Indexed threads"?
+            * Correspondingly, in what instances may a "Task Id" be applied within a program, other than to produce a list of "Indexed threads"?
                   * See also `pthread_sigqueue(3)`, `sigqueue(3)`,